Gumbo Recipe | New Orleans, LA

 - ¼ cup parsley chopped

 - Lightly season chicken with salt and pepper.
 Heat oil in a Dutch oven or heavy bottom pot over medium heat.
 Cook the chicken until browned on each side.
 Remove chicken from pot and set aside, reserving the oil in the pot.
 Add sausage and cook until browned on the edges.
 Remove and set aside with the chicken.
+Add the shrimp and cook until pink, about 5 minutes.

 - Add the butter to your pot and cook until melted.
 Push any remaining chicken and sausage bits to the center.
 Stir in flour and cook on medium low heat until it reaches a dark brown color, about 25 minutes.
 Turn off burner and let cool slightly.